Neural Mean-Field Games: Extending Mean-Field Game Theory with Neural Stochastic Differential Equations: The Simulation of Infectious Diseases

 To discover how the agents' probabilities of going to the bar change after training on 10 observations in $\mathbb{R}^{10}$, we deliberately diverge from the MFG setup by distributing the observed attendance rates around $\mu_0 = 0.2$ (Figure \ref{fig:efbnMFG}, red).
 Note that $\mu_0$ is significantly below the crowding threshold $c=0.9$ (Figure \ref{fig:efbnMFG}, blue).
 Even though the agents can only decide on a single output value, the neural MFG allows the agents to build more complex strategies than the standard MFG.
 Namely, the MFG-based agents in Figure \ref{fig:efbe} converge to an almost homogeneous strategy $p = c$.
 In contrast, the results from Figure \ref{fig:efbnMFG} are more widely distributed.
 Furthermore, the distribution ``oscillates" between turns.
 This oscillation results from the interplay between $j_1$, drawing the agents towards the crowding threshold, and the combination of the neural network contribution and $j_3$, pulling the agents back to $\mu_0$.
 Regardless of the oscillations, we observe agents with $p=1.0$, always going to the bar, independent of the other strategies.
 The agents from the last category leverage the fact that the majority of agents have a low probability of going to the bar.
 Because of this, they display emergent behaviour, and can always go to a bar that is never too crowded.

-\subsection{The Simulation of Infectious Diseases}
+\section{The Simulation of Infectious Diseases}

-In this last experiment, we use neural MFGs to analyze the susceptible, infected, and recovered (SIR) model of viral dynamics.
+In addition to the toy experiments described above, we use neural MFGs to simulate a real-world problem by considering a compartmental model for simulating the dynamics of COVID-19 in Japan.
+In particular, we analyze the susceptible, infected, and recovered (SIR) model of viral dynamics.
 SIR models from one of the simplest and most-studied models of virus propagation in a population \cite{Kermack1927}.
+While mathematical models can help to accurately predict the behaviour of infectious diseases, they often include assumptions on the relations between observations \cite{Marinov2022}.
+In addition, epidemic dynamics depend on population parameters and restrictive measures, features for which the effects may be challenging to quantify.
+Therefore, we extend the classical SIR model with a neural network to provide insights into the complex mechanics behind the spread of disease.

-The simulations are based on the real-world observations of COVID-19 cases in Japan, from 01-08-2020 until 03-08-2021.
+The simulations presented in this work are based on the real-world observations of COVID-19 cases in Japan.
 The data reporting the number of confirmed infections, recoveries, and deaths, as well as any descriptions of restrictive measures, have been obtained from \citet{Edouard2020} and \citet{Hasell2020}.
 We extended the dataset to incorporate the number of administered vaccinations per day, based on the publications by the Japanese Ministry of Health, Labour and Welfare \cite{MOHJapan}.
 Whereas the original SIR model considers a finite population, we combine the works of \citet{Laguzet2015} and \citet{Doncel2022} to obtain an MFG definition.
 The governing equations of the resulting model are provided below.

-\subsubsection{A Mean-Field Game with a Finite Number of States}
+\subsection{A Mean-Field Game with a Finite Number of States}